Horst Köhler: 9th president of Germany, 2004–2010

 On 4 March 2004, Köhler resigned his post with the IMF after being nominated by Germany's conservative and liberal opposition parties (CDU/CSU and FDP) as their presidential candidate.
 As these parties controlled a majority of votes in the Bundesversammlung ("Federal Assembly": an electoral college consisting of the membership of the Bundestag and an equal number of delegates appointed by the legislatures of each state), the result of the vote amounted to essentially a foregone conclusion, but was closer than expected.
 Köhler defeated Gesine Schwan on the first ballot by 604 votes to 580; 20 votes were cast for minor candidates.
 Köhler succeeded Johannes Rau as president on 1 July 2004, for a five-year term.
 Germany's presidency is a largely ceremonial office, but is also invested with considerable moral authority.
 From 2004 until early 2006, Charlottenburg Palace was the seat of the President of Germany, whilst Schloss Bellevue was being renovated.

 Upon his election, Köhler, a conservative German patriot, said that "Patriotism and being cosmopolitan are not opposites."
 Die Welt wrote, "He appeared an enlightened patriot who genuinely loves his country and is not afraid to say so".
-Presenting his visions for Germany, Köhler also said that "Germany should become a land of ideas", and emphasized the importance of globalization, and that Germany would have to compete for its place in the 21st century.
+Presenting his visions for Germany, Köhler also said that "Germany should become a land of ideas", and emphasised the importance of globalisation, and that Germany would have to compete for its place in the 21st century.
 Domestically, President Köhler became concerned with the question of how to preserve and create jobs in an internationally competitive environment.